kyperbelt/adapted-strength/docs/coding_standards.md

 ### Repository Standards
 - Each microservice SHALL have it's own top level directory.
     - This directory SHALL be considered the root directory for the microservice.
-- Each microservice SHOULD have it's own readme, for service specific information, rest endpoint documenttation / usage, etc.
+- Each microservice SHOULD have it's own readme, for service specific information, rest endpoint documentation / usage, etc.

 ### Package Structure
 The following package struture SHOULD be used: